shresthashim/elixpo_chapter/README.md

-# 🚀 FingAI — Build Smarter, Launch Faster
+# 🚀 FingAI — Build Smarter, Launch Faster.

 FingAI is a modern AI-powered SaaS website builder designed to streamline your web development process with intelligent design automation and real-time optimization.
 Whether you're a developer, startup, or designer, FingAI helps you go from idea to launch — effortlessly.